daniznf/DTFirewallManagement/README.md

 #### Export-FWRules
 Parses firewall rules finding properties like program, addresses, ports, etc., and exports them to a CSV file that can be used to update firewall using the command Update-FWRules (see below), or just prints them in shell.
-You can freely edit this CSV, editing, removing, or adding rules.
+You can freely edit this CSV, editing, removing, or adding rules.<br>
+Any field that contains the ignore tag will be ignored.
+This tag is written in the first line of CSV file.

 #### Update-FWRules
 The update script can be run often (e.g.: at boot), to avoid unwanted rules being applied, edited,